elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Verification.md

 ---

 This verification guide provides a repeatable validation process that can be used during future enterprise networking projects to confirm successful implementation before production deployment.

+This validation process demonstrates a repeatable approach for confirming successful enterprise network deployments and establishes a baseline for future routing and switching projects.